 In the late Neolithic Age to the Early Metal Age - around 3,000 to 4,500 years ago - the Gulf of Tonkin was home to the Ha Long culture.
-Also known as the sea culture, the Ha Long people occupied Ha Long, Bai Tu Long and Lan Ha.
+Also known as the sea culture, the Ha Long people occupied Ha Long Bay, Bai Tu Long Bay and Lan Ha Bay.

 The Ha Long people were essentially fisherman, and many artifacts associated with their way of life - including nets, implements and boats - have been discovered on the islands and in the caves of the Bay.

-The geography of Halong, with its unique landscape of ocean, mountains and forests has formed a number of ecosystems: tropical rainforest, marine and coastal.
+The geography of Ha Long Bay, with its unique landscape of ocean, mountains and forests has formed a number of ecosystems: tropical rainforest, marine and coastal.
 Coastal mangroves, coral reefs and seagrass habitats are typical features of these kinds of ecosystems.